microsoft/MixedRealityToolkit-Unity/Documentation/README_ExampleHub.md

 Example of loading multiple scenes.

 ## Running the scene ##
-The scene works on both Unity's game mode and the device.
-Run **MRTKExamplesHub** scene in the Unity editor and use MRTK's input simulation to enter and interact with the scene contents.
+The scene works in both Unity's game mode and on device.
+Run the **MRTKExamplesHub** scene in the Unity editor and use MRTK's input simulation to interact with the scene contents.
 To build and deploy, simply build **MRTKExamplesHub** scene with other scenes that are included in the Scene System's list.
 The inspector also makes it easy to add scenes to the Build Settings.
-In the Building Settings, make sure **MRTKExamplesHub** scene is on the top of the list.
+In the Building Settings, make sure **MRTKExamplesHub** scene is on the top of the list at index 0.

 <img src="../Documentation/Images/ExamplesHub/MRTK_ExamlesHub_BuildSettings.png" width="450">